PROGRESSIAGLOBALGROUP/citizen-reports/docs/guides/MASTER_STATUS_FINAL_2025-11-04.md

 ## 🎯 EXECUTIVE SUMMARY

-This document consolidates the complete state of Jantetelco Civic-Tech Platform as of November 4, 2025.
+This document consolidates the complete state of citizen-reports Civic-Tech Platform as of November 4, 2025.
 All systems are operational, code is published, and application is production-ready.

 ### Final Metrics
 ```